MarthyGarcia/IFT6758_Kaggle/README.md

 Files for Kaggle project- Social Dilemma

 This repository contains 2 submissions:
-1. Best_submission: Correspond to the files used to generate our best submission.
+1. Best_submission: Corresponds to the files used to generate our best submission.
-2. Images_submission: Correspond to the files used to generate a submission using images
+2. Images_submission: Corresponds to the files used to generate a submission using images

 Please refer to each folder to run the submission desired.